Kleinrotti/py-senertec/README.md

 ## Description

-The **py-senertec** library aims to provide python way to communicate with senertec dachs connect gen2.
+The **py-senertec** library provides a way to communicate with senertec dachsportal2 to monitor your energy unit.

 ## Requirements